-We encourage children to still memorise multiplication and division facts for multiplication tables up to 12 × 12.
+We encourage children to memorise multiplication and division facts for multiplication tables up to 12 × 12.
 This will only aid them in the future.

 By regularly practising, children will develop their knowledge of multiplication tables in order to recall facts with precision and fluency.

 Our Science topic this term will be ‘Electricity’.

 In this unit children will identify common appliances that run on battery and mains electricity, and name some appliances that do the same job but are operated manually.
 They will learn the names and functions of simple electrical components including batteries, bulbs, buzzers, wires and switches.
 They will understand the need for a complete loop for a bulb to light or a buzzer to buzz, and will construct simple circuits to light a bulb and make a buzzer buzz.
 They will then insert a switch into the circuit to turn the bulb/buzzer on and off.

 In History this term we look be exploring Ancient Greece.
 In this unit, children use a range of sources to find about the life and achievements of the Ancient Greeks.
 Through their investigations they find out about the city states of Athens and Sparta, warfare and seamanship, everyday life, beliefs, culture, and through Greek mythology, some of the key events and individuals from this period.
 The focus of the second part of this unit is on the continuing legacy of Ancient Greeks and the children explore their influence on education, language, architecture, government and the Olympic Games.
 Links can be made with other ancient civilisations and societies they have studied.
 The emphasis throughout the unit is on developing the children’s skills of historical enquiry including how evidence is used to make historical claims, and on developing their understanding of historical concepts such continuity and change, similarity and difference, and significance.